Joomen10/Buddies-AI/README.md

 LIKELION US Hackathon Project
 # Buddies_AI

-Buddies_AI is a website coded with python and streamlit that allows the elders to input a pdf file and interact with an AI Chatbot with possible questions.
-If needed, users can activate a voice-reading feature with gTTP for the answer that the OpenAI assistant responded.
+Buddies AI offers a Streamlit and OpenAI-based interactive chatbot, designed primarily for the elderly to easily engage with digital content.
+This chatbot specializes in processing PDF documents, enabling users to query and discuss their contents.
+It features a voice-reading capability using Google's Text-to-Speech (gTTS) for auditory responses.
+Originating from a Hackathon project themed around Companionship, its goal is to connect the elderly with the digital world, simplifying the challenge of reading lengthy texts in PDFs and understanding chatbot responses.

 # What Buddies AI Can Do For You
-Experience effortless technology with Buddies AI, bridging the elderly and the digital world.
 Our chatbot empowers those challenged by technology, offering:

 1. An easy-to-use solution for adapting to the fast-paced, technology-driven world, perfect for those not familiar with AI and modern tech.
 2. Personalized assistance in understanding and using new technological tools, making life simpler and more connected.